 Cataracts cause eye lens clouding that makes it difficult to see clearly.
 Severe cataracts may rob you of your ability to drive, read, view your phone, recognize your loved ones, or enjoy your favorite hobbies.

 Cataracts often grow slowly, usually over decades.
 You might be able to manage with eyeglasses, bright lights, and other measures in the beginning.
-But, when it gets to the point that your quality of life suffers, Dr. Johnson may suggest surgery.
+But when it gets to the point that your quality of life suffers, Dr. Johnson may recommend cataract surgery.

 Your pre-surgery checkup includes an eye evaluation with the latest state-of-the-art testing system.
-The painless tests gather many eye measurements to create a complete map for surgery planning.
+The painless tests gather many eye measurements and examine the eye’s natural lens to create a complete map for surgery planning.

 Dr. Johnson takes the time to discuss the surgery with you and helps you choose the best type of intraocular lens (your new artificial eye lens) for you.